wkhere/stackless/Doc/library/pickle.rst

    The argument *file* must have two methods, a read() method that takes an integer argument, and a readline() method that requires no arguments.
 Both methods should return bytes.
-Thus *file* can be a binary file object opened for reading, a BytesIO object, or any other custom object that meets this interface.
+Thus *file* can be an on-disk file opened for binary reading, a :class:`io.BytesIO` object, or any other custom object that meets this interface.

-   Optional keyword arguments are *fix_imports*, *encoding* and *errors*, which are used to control compatiblity support for pickle stream generated by Python 2.x.
+   Optional keyword arguments are *fix_imports*, *encoding* and *errors*, which are used to control compatibility support for pickle stream generated by Python 2.x.
 If *fix_imports* is True, pickle will try to map the old Python 2.x names to the new names used in Python 3.x.
 The *encoding* and *errors* tell pickle how to decode 8-bit string instances pickled by Python